nickzoic/nick.zoic.org/art/journey-onward-apple-2-and-me/index.md

 cassette player to load and save programs from audio cassettes.

-I remember spending hours colouring in graph paper to design a game for its unusual 6 pixels per character, 128x48 graphics display mode.
+I remember spending hours colouring in graph paper to design a game for its unusual 6 pixels per character, mixed text and 128x48 graphics display.
 Never completed and sadly
 lost to time now, all I can remember is it was a combination of the only two arcade games I was really familiar with, Breakout and Space Invaders, and it had something to do with bees.

 The games are somewhat relevant to this story, the bees less so.

+**1m45s**

 ### Apple 2